403 North Huron Street

 |Administrative Assistant||Brenda Temple

 The Cheboygan Police Department is responsible for a wide variety of services to Cheboygan residents and visitors 24 hours, 7 days a week.
 Officers are scheduled to maintain continual coverage.
-The Administrative Office is open Monday through Thursdays from 9:00 a.m. until 2:00 p.m. and Fridays from 9:00 a.m. until 1:00 p.m., except on holidays.
-If no one in the office, please use the phone outside the door to contract central dispatch.
+The Administrative Office is open Monday through Friday from 9:30 a.m. until 3:30 p.m., except on holidays.
+Gun permits can be issued from 10:00a.m. until 3:00p.m.
+If no one is in the office, please use the phone outside the door to contract central dispatch.
 Central will send an officer to assist you.

 Location: The Cheboygan Police Department is located in the City Hall/Opera House facility on the corner of Huron and State Streets.